jrnd-io/jr/Readme.md

 ./make_install.sh
 ```

-These are the steps in the `make_install.sh` script:
+These are the steps in the `make_install.sh` script if you want to use them separately:

 ```shell
 make all